Selective execution of pipeline steps - Amazon SageMaker

 Selective execution of pipeline steps

 As you use SageMaker Pipelines to create workflows and orchestrate your ML training steps, you might need to undertake multiple experimentation phases.
-Instead of running the entire pipeline from start to finish, you might only want to iterate over particular steps.
-SageMaker Pipelines supports selective execution of pipeline steps to help you optimize your ML training.
+Instead of running the full pipeline each time, you might only want to repeat certain steps.
+With SageMaker Pipelines, you can execute pipeline steps selectively.
+This helps optimize your ML training.
 Selective execution is useful in the following scenarios:

 • You want to restart a specific step with updated instance type, hyperparameters, or other variables while keeping the parameters from upstream steps.